 Lidocaine patch (brand name: Versatis medicated plaster) is a prescription-only medication, which has limited licensed use in the UK.
+It is not possible to buy a Lidocaine patch over the counter without a prescription.
 Lidocaine patch offers a different approach to pain management as compared to standard analgesic drugs.
-In this post, I will review the use of lidocaine patch for back pain.
-The main points covered:
+In this post, I will review the use of a lidocaine patch for back pain.

 Lidocaine patch is a prescription-only medication meaning a doctor or another qualified prescriber needs to issue a prescription (NHS or private prescription) in order for a patient to get the supply of this medicine.

 One of the most important points on the use of lidocaine patches is the duration of application.

 Each Versatis patch is applied to the skin and can be worn for up to 12 hours.
 Patients need to have 12 hours break before application of a new patch.